-In the spring of 2016 I taught introductory Web Applications where I taught basic PHP, AJAX, and Node.js as well as briefly introducing my students to Ruby on Rails, jQuery, and PHP frameworks.
-My Master's thesis (Field Project) was Sim Pueblo, an interactive developed on the HP Sprout for the Coronado Historic Site in Bernalillo, NM.
+In 2016, I completed my Master's Degree in Software-Driven Systems Design at New Mexico Highlands University.
+This program allowed me to combine my love of software development and passion for the museum industry and also greatly expanded my skills.
+My Master's Thesis (Field Project) was Sim Pueblo, an interactive developed on the HP Sprout for the Coronado Historic Site in Bernalillo, NM.
 It combines physical and digital components to teach visitors about the history of the Kuaua Pueblo.

-When I'm not working, I am hanging out with my family and working in our vegetable garden.
+When I'm not working, I am hanging out with my husband and four children and drinking beer on my back porch, watching tomatoes grow in our vegetable garden.